vijayjalla/movie-recommendation-system/README.md

 2. **ratings.csv**: Contains user ratings for movies.
 3. **tags.csv**: Contains user-assigned tags for movies.

-You can download the datasets from [MovieLens](https://grouplens.org/datasets/movielens/).
+You can use the sample data from the data folder or use any other dataset from different sources

 ## Installation